 The noise and track keeping system (ANOMS) used at BAL provides the latest technology for tracking aircraft and monitoring noise levels.
-A remote terminal has been installed for the use of the Airport Monitoring Officer based at Solihull Metropolitan Borough Council.

-This report will also give an update on airport developments that have taken place at the Airport during 2019.
+This report will also give an update on airport developments that have taken place at the Airport during 2021.